-The proposal narrative should not exceed five pages and should address the following:

-1. Brief overview of your organization's history and mission.

-- 2. Explanation of your organization's familiarity with the needs of young people from historically underrepresented populations in arts disciplines, and how your program to advance talented young artists meets those needs. - 3.
-Number of fellowships to be provided, their duration, and a description and estimated timeline of activities, resources (financial and other), opportunities, and services provided to fellows to help them establish and achieve career goals. - 4.
-Methods used to identify fellowship recipients, including determination of need. - 5.
-Plan for tracking each artist's progress and their career development after the fellowship. - 6.
-Description of the role and qualifications of partnering organizations, if any. - 7.
-Strategy for continuing the fellowship program after Trust support has concluded. - 8.
-Previous Van Lier grant recipients should note how Trust support has affected the organization overall.
+- 1. Proposal narrative.
+The narrative should not exceed five pages and should address the following: - a) Brief overview of your organization's history and mission. - b) Explanation of your organization's familiarity with the needs of young people from historically underrepresented populations in arts disciplines, and how your program to advance talented young artists meets those needs. - c) Number of fellowships to be provided, their duration, and a description and estimated timeline of activities, resources (financial and other), opportunities, and services provided to fellows to help them establish and achieve career goals. - d) Methods used to identify fellowship recipients, including determination of need. - e) Plan for tracking each artist's progress and their career development after the fellowship. - f) Description of the role and qualifications of partnering organizations, if any. - g) Strategy for continuing the fellowship program after Trust support has concluded. - h) Previous Van Lier grant recipients should note how Trust support has affected the organization overall.
 For example, did the Van Lier program help attract new diverse artists or advance the organization's commitment to diversity among its staff and board?
 How did previous fellows benefit?
 Please cite specific examples.

-The multi-year project budget should indicate the annual and total cost of all fellowships.
+- 2. Multi-year project budget.
+The budget should indicate the annual and total cost of all fellowships.
 Include an itemization of the costs per artist (e.g., stipend, space rental, supplies, administration, etc.) and the total request from The Trust.
-If applicable, note other confirmed, pending, and projected funding sources.
+If applicable, note other confirmed, pending, and projected funding sources. - 3.
+A list of your Board of Directors, including affiliations. - 4.
+Actual income and expenses for the most recently completed fiscal year. - 5.
+Operating budget for the current year and projected budget(s) for the requested grant period.